Christmas pudding archery shoot at Bodiam Castle

 At least 25 years ago a Christmas pudding manufacturer decided to reduce the amount of preservatives in Christmas puddings.
 But, when they hit the shelves, this meant each was covered in an edible mould.
 Although they were ok to eat, customers understandably didn’t like the idea of eating them and returned them en masse.
 All stocks had to be removed and destroyed.

 Step in the castle’s winter archery clout team who offered to destroy them by shooting arrows at them.
 The Bodiam Castle Christmas Pudding Clout was born.
-To date there are around 50 archers who shoot in our meadow, this year they’ll be here on 10 January 2016.
+To date there are around 50 archers who shoot in our meadow.

 Christmas pudding archery today